joddern/Exercise1/README.md

 ### Rust

 Rust uses its type system and compile-time checks to make sure that no data races are possible.
 This is possible by using the [marker traits](https://doc.rust-lang.org/std/marker/) [`Send` and `sync`](https://doc.rust-lang.org/beta/nomicon/send-and-sync.html).
 A data type is `Send` if you're allowed to send the data to another thread.
-If a data type is not marked as `Send` it generate a compile-time error if you try to send it between threads.
+If a data type is not marked as `Send`, it generates a compile-time error if you try to send it between threads.
 Similarly for `Sync`, but sync data can be accessed from several threads at the same time, not just sent around between them.

 The primitive integer types in rust are not "thread safe", and thus not `Sync`.
 But there is no reason they can't be sent between threads, so `Send` is implemented.
 Since Rust doesn't take a stance in which concurrency model to use (as long as you avoid undefined behavior) both the "channel" and "lock" solutions are possible.